 Responsible for the social and emotional support of Primary, Lower, and Middle School students, our Counselor Dave Ray is a key collaborator on the Student Formation Team, which leads St. John’s approach to whole-child development in a Christian environment.
 Chapel and spiritual formation, social, emotional, and physical wellness, behavior and discipline, and academic learning support reside under his purview and the Student Formation umbrella.

 St. John’s enrolls diverse learners, including some with diagnosed learning differences.
-Our Director of Learning Services Izzy Alvarado supports these students and others who may need extra academic support.
+Our Student Support Team supports these students and others who may need extra academic support.
 Our Learning Specialist Marthe Turlington focuses on helping faculty identify Lower School students at-risk for learning differences and ensure Middle School students with documented learning differences receive the in-class accommodations they need to be most successful.
 She participates in divisional student support teams, assist families with accessing appropriate support systems, coordinating on-campus tutors and therapists, and providing support and information to teachers.